biojava/logo/README.md

 Anybody can participate according to the following rules:

 * Submit your logo as a pull request for this project.
-If appropriate we will provide comments and suggestions for improvement.
+Please follow the **[instructions for submitting](submissions/README.md)**.

 * Logos shall not look similar in any way to the trademarked Java programming language logo.
 This means no coffee cups in any way.

 * A submission shall not be in violation with any copyrighted or trademarked work.